 And a link to the User Manual supplied on the DriveStation so that you can take a look at that also.

 On the hard drive is a Formatting Guide –

 a PDF document, which you may find useful to look at ahead of making your choice.
 I’ve included that here for you.

 Buffalo 3TB Fast Drive Speed

 The Drivestation Axis Velocity internally has a 7,200 RPM hard drive which in terms of consumer grade drives for the desktop is a fast hard drive.

 The Axis performed very well for a drive of its class in our tests.

-Expect that when you are using a Mac with the faster USB 3.0,port, the data transfer speeds should be in the region of 100 mbytes per second.
+Expect that when you are using a Mac with the faster USB 3.0,port, the data transfer speeds is in the region of 100 mbytes per second.
 Three to four times faster when compared to a Mac using a USB 2.0 connection.

 The Buffalo 3TB external hard drive comes by default with a USB 3.0 interface.
 The interface is backwards compatible with USB 2.0 as per the USB standards.
 One thing to bear in mind.

 You may have a Mac with a USB 3.1 port, and the very newest Mac’s all have Thunderbolt ports (USB C).